umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 ### And finally

 We welcome all kinds of contributions to this repository.
 If you don't feel you'd like to make code changes here, you can visit our [documentation repository](https://github.com/umbraco/UmbracoDocs) and use your experience to contribute to making the docs we have, even better.
-We also encourage community members to feel free to comment on others' pull requests and issues - the expertise we have is not limited to the PR team and HQ.
+We also encourage community members to feel free to comment on others' pull requests and issues - the expertise we have is not limited to the Core Contributors and HQ.
 So, if you see something on the issue tracker or pull requests you feel you can add to, please don't be shy.